A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Intelligent Workload Trade-off Scheme Design

 where $v_{i,j}=B_{i,j}\cdot \log_{2}(1+\mathit{S\!N\!R}_{i,j})$ is the bit transmission rate of the link from transmitter $i$ to receiver $j$, $\mathit{S\!N\!R}_{i,j}$ is the signal-to-noise-ratio (SNR) of this link, and $B_{i,j}$ represents the bandwidth allocated to this link.

 For the computing delay, according to Amdahl's law, the computing delay consists of the computing time of the serialized part and the computing time of the parallelizable part \cite{luo2021resource}.
-In this work, the computing speed of edge transmitter $i$ is majorly dependent on the GPU\footnote{The GPUs work within an ideal environment with suitable device temperature, enough graphics memory, and ample processing memory. }.
-Meanwhile, the majority of the computing workload is caused by the reverse diffusion process of the semantic generation module and fine-tuning module, we denote the delay resulting from other modules as a small constant $l$ \cite{sauer2023stylegan}.
+In this work, the computing speed of edge transmitter $i$ is majorly dependent on the GPU\footnote{It is assumed that the GPUs work within an ideal environment with suitable device temperature, enough graphics memory, and ample processing memory.
+In practice, real-time monitoring techniques can be integrated into the proposed ROOT for accounting these environmental variations.}.
+Meanwhile, the majority of the computing workload is caused by the reverse diffusion process of the semantic generation module and fine-tuning module, we denote the delay resulting from other modules as a small constant $l$ \cite{croitoru2023diffusion}.
+Additionally, since the D3QN model within ROOT merely involves a small-scale network, and can pre-make trade-off decisions within a few milliseconds, the additional computational complexity and latency in AIGC services are minimum.
 Therefore, the edge computing delay is calculated as

-where $W_{i}(T)$ is the processing density (in GPU/CPU cycles/bits) of the transmitter UNet that corresponds to the total denoising step number $T$ of the semantic generation module, $O_{s}$ is the input data size, and $ \tau \in [0,1]$ stands for the parallelizable fraction of AIGC task.
+where $W_{i}(T)$ is the processing density (in GPU/CPU cycles/bits) of the transmitter UNet that corresponds to the total denoising step number $T$ of the semantic generation module, $O_{\mathbf{s}}$ is the input data size, and $ \tau \in [0,1]$ stands for the parallelizable fraction of AIGC task.
 Moreover, $\nu_{i}$ is the processing capability (i.e., the GPU/CPU frequency in cycles/s) of each core of the GPU, and $m_{i}$ denotes the GPU core number of edge transmitter $i$.
-The local computing delay $L_{3}^{i,j}$ is calculated in the same way.
+The local computing delay $L_{3}$ is calculated in the same way.

 The Proposition \ref{Pp1} proves that to allow SemAIGC to outperform the edge AIGC framework in terms of total latency, the information compression rate should fit certain conditions.
 Here, the edge AIGC framework generates images by the T2I model deployed in the edge server and delivers images with traditional communication.